-In 1999, UB decided to introduce a data warehouse to organize the knowledge that the bank had gained about the product use of their customers over time.
-UB thus mainly uses its customer knowledge for cross- and up-selling campaigns in high-value customer segments.
+In 1999, Credit Suisse decided to introduce a data warehouse to organize the knowledge that the bank had gained about the product use of their customers over time.
+Credit Suisse thus mainly uses its customer knowledge for cross- and up-selling campaigns in high-value customer segments.
 If a product campaign is going to be launched, a target group in a "top segment" is selected and the likelihood of that segment buying certain core products (e.g. funds, life pensions etc.) is determined via data mining methods.
 With this information, customer groups are built according to product preferences and a product and communications strategy is defined for each group.
 Thereafter, a list of target customers is generated and handed over to the branch relationship managers who then contact their customers.
 Finally, feedback on the sales' success is provided to the marketing department in order to further enhance the segmentation model for future campaigns.
+Figure 4 depicts the data-based campaign management approach of Credit Suisse.

-Besides being used to optimize marketing campaigns, UB uses the knowledge gained about its customers' product use and contact history for churn management.
+Besides being used to optimize marketing campaigns, Credit Suisse uses the knowledge gained about its customers' product use and contact history for churn management.
 If, during the lifetime of a client relationship, certain events occur, e.g. high savings outflows that indicate a high likelihood of attrition, the marketing department releases individual campaigns and contacts these clients directly in order to avoid the termination of the customer relationship.